 We want to help make the search for your new home a little easier.
-With us as your guide you will know about every murder, death, haunting and more that has occurred at the following residences.
-The following are houses you should avoid at all costs.
+With Wicked Horror as your guide, you will know about every murder, death, haunting, and more that has occurred at the following residences.
+The domiciles outlined below should be avoided at all costs.

 If a deal seems too good to be true, it probably is.
 The Amityville Horror finds George and Kathy Lutz purchasing a gorgeous colonial home on Ocean Avenue for a low, low price.
-They think all of their dreams are about to come true but they could not have been more wrong.
-They eventually discover that the previous owners were murdered inside of the house, and that the home rests atop a tribal burial ground.
-The family quickly starts experiencing strange things like black ooze dripping from the walls, a room full of flies, and aggressive, unbecoming behavior.
-The activities in the house were so severe that the family left suddenly and never returned.
-Everyone should follow the Lutz’s cue and stay far away from this Amityville home.
+They think all their dreams are about to come true but they could not be more wrong.
+They eventually discover the previous owners were murdered inside the house, and that the home rests atop a tribal burial ground.
+The family quickly starts experiencing strange phenomenon, like black ooze dripping from the walls, a room full of flies, and the exhibition of aggressive, unbecoming behavior by family members.
+The activities in the house were so severe that the occupants left suddenly and never returned.
+Everyone should follow the Lutz’s cue and stay far away from this home.

 When you’re young and trying to survive in New York, finding an affordable place to live can be tough.
 For Rosemary and Guy Woodhouse, their apartment search ended when they discovered the Bramford apartment building.
-It seemed like the perfect place to live until strange things began happening.
+It seemed like the perfect place to live until strange things began to happen.
 A young girl in the building recently committed suicide, and their next-door-neighbors, the Castevets are extremely pushy and nosy.
 Along with being annoying, most of the building’s tenants are also part of a Satanic cult.
-The place is great to live if you’re into that sort of thing, but if not, you should probably move back in with your mom and dad.
+The place is great to live if you’re into that sort of thing.
+But if not, you should probably find someplace else to live.

 You may think that you know your neighbors but in actuality, you probably don’t.
 Everyone has their secrets.
 However, if you carelessly keep your blinds open, someone is bound to catch on.
-Rear Window sees Jeff Jeffries witnessing his neighbor murder his wife and soon after, Jeff is thrust into a dangerous situation.
-With a history of murder at the apartment complex the area isn’t very safe, and as we all know, history is inclined to repeat itself.
+Rear Window sees L.B.
+Jeffries witnessing his neighbor murder his wife and soon after, Jeff is thrust into a dangerous situation.
+With the history of murder at the complex, the area isn’t very safe, and as we all know, history is inclined to repeat itself.

 If a priest sits watch at the top of a newly renovated Brooklyn Brownstone, you should probably ask why he is doing so.
-Unfortunately for The Sentinel’s Alison Parker, her desperation for a new home keeps her from asking too many questions.
-Once Alison moves in she experiences bouts of insomnia, terrible nightmares, and she hears strange noises from her upstairs neighbors.
+Unfortunately for The Sentinel’s Alison Parker, her desperation for a new dwelling keeps her from asking too many questions.
+Once Alison moves in, she experiences bouts of insomnia and terrible nightmares, and she hears strange noises from her upstairs neighbors.
 Then she discoverers that she doesn’t actually have neighbors, and that the priest sits watch because the building is a gateway to hell.
-Unless you want to undertake a full-time job as Hell’s gatekeeper, pass on this apartment building.
+Unless you want to undertake a full-time job as Hell’s gatekeeper, take a pass on this one.

-The mythos behind Ju-On: The Grudge states that when someone dies in the grip of a powerful rage their death will unleash a curse.
-The curse exists in the place where they died, and all who enter that place will die too.
+The mythos behind Ju-On: The Grudge states that when someone dies in the grip of a powerful rage, their death will unleash a curse.
+The curse exists in the place where they died, and all who enter that place will die, as well.
 At the Saeki house, the curse began after Takeo Saeki murdered his wife, Kayako, and their son, Toshio, in a fit of jealous rage.
 Anyone who enters after that winds up dead: social workers, policemen, and an entire American family.
-Unless you want to be cursed to die a painful death, it’s probably best to never step foot inside this house.
+Unless you want to be cursed to die a painful death, it’s probably best to never step foot inside this home.

-In Poltergeist, the Freeling family moves into a beautiful new housing development, they expect their family to be safe.
-However, their new neighborhood rests atop a cemetery, which angers the spirits of the dead.
+In Poltergeist, the Freeling family moves into a beautiful, new housing development, expecting their suburban neighborhood to be quite safe.
+However, their new dwelling rests atop a cemetery, which angers the spirits of the dead.
 Under the guidance of a demon, the ghosts invade the Freeling home and communicate with their young daughter.
 Chaos ensues and the family has to fight for their lives before escaping the home.
 So, if you’re viewing a newly renovated home in a newly developed housing area, make sure that any burial grounds or cemeteries have been properly relocated.

-In the eighties there was widespread panic regarding Satanic cults and ritual abuse.
+In the eighties, there was widespread panic regarding Satanic cults and ritual abuse.
 Some argued that it didn’t exist, but college student Samantha Hughes would be the first to tell you that it did—because she experienced it firsthand.
-Samantha took a babysitting job for a mysterious, but seemingly harmless couple, Mr. and Mrs. Ulman.
+Samantha takes a babysitting job for a mysterious, but seemingly harmless couple, Mr. and Mrs. Ulman.
 By the end of the night Samantha finds herself in the center of a Pentagram, recently impregnated with Satan’s baby.
 The House of the Devil is tarnished with evil and murder, and one is bound to experience its aftereffects.
-Don’t move into this dwelling unless you’re prepared to be a single-mother to Satanic offspring.
+Don’t move into this dwelling unless you’re prepared to be a single parent to Satanic offspring!